BrandonLCanete/sixgreenthumb/README.md

-#SIXGREENTHUMB
+# SIXGREENTHUMB

--This simple project is my final project on my first year college it is a bronchure type webpage about plants it is made by only html and css and it is a live webpage
+- This simple project is my final project on my first year college it is a bronchure type webpage about plants it is made by only html and css and it is a live webpage